benjdewantara/benjdewantara.github.io/_posts/2017-06-05-arch-linux-installation-steps.md

 Reading material: [ArchWiki's Partitioning page][archwiki-partitioning], [ArchWiki's GNU Parted article][archwiki-gnu-parted-article]

-Based on my knowledge thus far, I think BIOS or UEFI has to do with the motherboard (even a UEFI-able motherboard may have its UEFI settings turned off).
-While MBR or GPT has to do with how the disks is partitioned.
+Based on my knowledge thus far, I think BIOS or UEFI has to do with the motherboard (also, a UEFI-able motherboard may have its UEFI settings turned off).
+Meanwhile, MBR or GPT has to do with how a disk is partitioned.
 At the time of writing this, I did a BIOS/GPT scenario.
 This explains why I will use:

 - `parted /dev/sda mklabel gpt`,
 - and `parted /dev/sda mkpart 1MB 3MB` then flag it with `bios_grub`

 Suppose we are given `/dev/sda` (this can be any `/dev/sdX`), and we use GNU's `parted`.
 We can use either `parted /dev/sda print` or `fdisk -l /dev/sda` to see its specification.

-This is to make the disk `/dev/sda` use the GPT partitioning scheme. *gpt* can be replaced with *msdos* if we want to use the MBR scheme instead.
+We make the disk `/dev/sda` use GPT partitioning scheme. *gpt* can be replaced with *msdos* if we want to use the MBR scheme instead (see `parted /dev/sda help mklabel`).

 ``` bash
 $ parted /dev/sda mklabel gpt